 There are a few drawbacks of this resort.
 First, traveling between the lobby and Palace Tower was somewhat time-consuming.
 The tram was very infrequent, and it took about 7 minutes to walk.
 Also, it may be one of the cheapest options on Expedia, but it charged USD $35 resort fee and USD $27 parking fee each night.
 The resort fee covers a few activities in the resort.
 We didn’t do any because we wanted to spend all of the time exploring the island.
 Another disadvantage is that there isn’t a beach here.
 The closest one is the Anaeho’omalu Beach.

 Hilton Waikoloa Village is a good place to stay for people who want to relax at the resort for the most time of their vacation.
+However, it didn’t really fulfill my need as an adventurous person.
+I will definitely not book through Expedia in the future.
 If I am coming to Big Island again, I will choose a hotel that is smaller, cheaper, and closer to downtown Kailua-Kona to keep my driving time down.